Talent-Catalog/talentcatalog/README.md

 - Flyway [https://flywaydb.org/]()
 - IntelliJ IDEA (or the IDE of your choice) [https://www.jetbrains.com/idea/download/]()

-(On a Mac, installing with Homebrew works well. eg "brew install node" to install Node.js.
+(On a Mac, installing with Homebrew works well. eg "brew install xxx".
-However, Flyway and Postgres don't install with Homebrew)
+However, Flyway and Postgres don't install with Homebrew, and the book "Angular Up & Running" book notes that installing Node.js using Homebrew on a can also have problems.)

 ### Setup your local database ###